buda-base/editserv/Editing_Service_Use_Cases.md

 - once the resource is received then the EC populates the editing UI, making ready for the user to review and edit the resource - edits may involve adding information, deleting or updating existing information

 - upon the first edit action by the user, EC creates a new `RDFPatch` to record the user's changes.
-This includes creating an `H id <patchID> .` for the patch, an `H graph <...> .` (or some other encoding), and `H message "..." .` that describes the work to be done in the patch (EC solicits this from the user.)
+This includes creating an `H id <patchID> .` for the patch, an `H graph <http://purl.bdrc.io/graph/theID> .` (or some other encoding), and `H message "..." .` that describes the work to be done in the patch (EC solicits this from the user.)

 - the user makes edits involving adding, deleting or updating existing information, and the EC records each action as a sequence of RDFPatch `A` and `D` steps.
-Each `A` or `D` consists of a quad of a `subject property object graph`.
+Each `A` or `D` consists of a quad of `subject property object graph`.
 In this case the `graph` is that for the resource being edited, `http://purl.bdrc.io/graph/theID`.

 - once the user is finished with their updates and signals to EC that the update is completed then EC performs a